aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/tabstopcollection/_index.md

 ## TabStopCollection class

 A collection of [TabStop](../tabstop/) objects that represent custom tabs for a paragraph or a style.
+To learn more, visit the [Aspose.Words Document Object Model (DOM)](https://docs.aspose.com/words/cpp/aspose-words-document-object-model/) documentation article.

 ```cpp
 class TabStopCollection : public Aspose::Words::InternableComplexAttr,